grscheller/grok-typescript/notes/TypeScriptLog.md

 Getting an npm account setup.

-Well, https://www.npmjs.com/ is done by GitHub.
+Well, the [npm](https://www.npmjs.com/) repo is maintained by GitHub.
 Went there and created a free npm account:

 ```
   username: grscheller